-For untrusted access, UE and the ePDG shall perform mutual authentication during the IPsec tunnel establishment between the UE and the ePDG (Wu reference point).
+For untrusted access, UE and the ePDG shall perform mutual authentication during the IPsec tunnel establishment between the UE and the ePDG (SWu reference point).
 This procedure is specified in clause 8 of the present document.

-In addition, before the IPsec tunnel establishment between the UE and the ePDG an authentication and key agreement procedure as specified for trusted access in subclause 6.2 may be performed.
+In addition, before the IPsec tunnel establishment between the UE and the ePDG can be performed, the UE needs to obtain IP connectivity across the access network, which may require an access authentication, which is independent of the EAP-AKA authentication run in conjunction with the IPsec tunnel establishment.
 This additional access authentication and key agreement is not required for the security of the Evolved Packet Core.

-NOTE: This additional access authentication and key agreement may be required for the security of the untrusted non-3GPP access network.
+However, it may be required for the security of the untrusted non-3GPP access network.
+Any authentication and key agreement procedure deemed appropriate by the access network provider, including EAP-AKA", may be used.